You're viewing Apigee Edge documentation.

 - For ease of verification of the data in ZooKeeper tree, run the following management API

 calls to get the list of server UUIDs in each of data centers:

 - Check the UUIDs on each component and make sure they match what you see in the ZooKeeper

 - Use the UUID data to search the ZooKeeper tree output generated in step #2 to validate the components wiring and to remove any duplicate registrations for the component that have the wrong UUIDs.

 - Use the management API calls listed here for correcting datastore registration.
 The components like Routers, Message Processors, Postgres, and Qpid self register to ZooKeeper during startup time.

 ZooKeeper data-related problems need to be addressed on a case-by-case basis.
 Data in ZooKeeper is based on Apigee Edge topologies and vary by each use case.
-If one of the problem symptoms is being experienced, collect the data as explained in the previous section and contact Apigee Support.
+If one of the problem symptoms is being experienced, collect the data as explained in the previous section and contact Apigee Edge Support.